Mahindra World City, Chennai

-Mahindra World City, Chengalpattu, Tamil Nadu, is India's first integrated business city.
+Mahindra World City, New Chennai, Chengalpattu district, Tamil Nadu, is India's first integrated business city.
 It is a public–private partnership promoted by the Mahindra Group and TIDCO.
 It is situated near Maraimalai Nagar a southern suburb of Chennai.
-The city is a part of the Chennai Metropolitan Area.
+The city is a part of the Chennai Metropolitan Area and also a part of the area covered by the Chennai Metropolitan Development Authority (CMDA).

 Etymology

-Mahindra World City is located outside Chennai city and was inaugurated on 21 September 2002 by the then Chief Minister of Tamil Nadu J. Jayalalitha.
+Mahindra World City is located outside Chennai city and was inaugurated on 21 September 2002 by the then Chief Minister of Tamil Nadu J. Jayalalithaa.
 Built on the model of sustainable urbanisation Mahindra World City grew from a bed of business, infrastructure and sustainable practices before evolving into a completely integrated city within a decade of its inauguration.

 Geography

 Situated on the NH 45, Mahindra World City is located 50 km from Chennai city.
 It is one of the largest integrated business cities on the Golden Quadrilateral spread over 1,500 acres (6.1 km2).
 It is surrounded by rolling hills and a reserve forest.
 Several engineering colleges, educational and technical institutions are located along this corridor around MWC, Chennai.